You Didn’t Know these 7 Steps of an Effective Procurement Process

 Step 6: Receive and audit delivery of requested goods/services

 Based on payment and contractual terms, the supplier delivers the goods/services.
-It is necessary for organizations to audit the delivery upon its arrival to ensure the suppliers have met quality expectations.
+On receipt, companies should audit to ensure the suppliers have met quality expectations.

 Step 7: Maintain proper records of invoices

-After receiving the delivery, as a best practice, it is important to effectively store all invoices in order to track spend and the various expenditure categories within the organization.
+After receiving the delivery, as a best practice, it is important to effectively store all invoices to track spend and the various expenditure categories within the organization.

 Procurement has started its journey towards becoming a long-term strategic function of an organization in contrast to its tactical past.
 Hence, the objective of this article has been to help organizations design a well-structured and effective procurement process.